ospatil/dotfiles/README.md

 # dotfiles

-Dotfiles for macOS - for setting up a Mac from scratch.
+Dotfiles for macOS - more of a setup for a new Mac from scratch.

 ## Installation

-Run the script on the target Mac: `curl -s https://github.com/ospatil/dotfiles/setup.sh | bash`
+Run the script on the target Mac: `curl -s https://github.com/ospatil/dotfiles/setup.sh | /bin/bash`

 ## Notes